is-a-dev/docs/guides/cloudflare-pages.md

-!!!danger
-This hosting provider is currently showing users that they need to add their domain to the user's own Cloudflare DNS zone in order to use Cloudflare Pages.
-Until we know why it's happening, we recommend that you use a different hosting provider.
-!!!

 # Setting up Cloudflare Pages with an is-a.dev subdomain

 This guide will walk you through the process of setting up a Cloudflare Pages website and pointing your is-a.dev subdomain towards it.